mozilla-conduit/review/README.md

 1. Ensure you have Python 3, Git, and Mercurial installed
    - eg. using `homebrew` on macOS, or your Linux distribution's package manager
    - `python3`, `git`, and `hg` executables must be on the system path
-2. In your clone of this repository run the following commands:
+2. In your clone of this repository run the following commands (adjusting to the version of Python):
    - `python3 -m venv venv`
-   - `venv/bin/pip3 install -r dev-requirements.txt`
+   - `venv/bin/pip3 install -r dev/requirements/python3.9.txt`
    - `venv/bin/pip3 install -e .`
 3. To run moz-phab after making modifications use `venv/bin/moz-phab-dev`
 4. To run tests use `venv/bin/pytest -vv`